 7. Tax refunds, dividend checks, escrow refunds – We periodically get small dividend checks and refunds from our insurance company and mortgage company.
-Whenever these checks come in, we try to save all of it for our trip.
+Whenever these checks come in, we try to save all of them for our trip.
 Save at least half if you can and you’ll be glad you did.
 And don’t forget to set aside a big chunk of any tax refund you get!

 8. Dine out a little less often – If you eat at home just once instead of going out, you can save the difference and put a nice sum in your travel account.
 You need not give up eating out entirely.
 Just discuss how much it will cost to go to your favorite restaurant and decide whether you want to skip it and save the money instead.
 Most of the time, I’d rather skip an expensive meal out.
 I’d rather know that we just put away a little more towards our goal.